 Data security is a primary concern with reputable e-file providers like efile4Biz.
 As an industry leader and pioneer in online 1099, W-2 and ACA form processing, we employ the latest, most sophisticated security measures.

 Never cut corners with data security and fraud prevention.
 Before you work with a particular e-file provider, ask these two critical questions:

 We use the strongest encryption program available, as recommended by the federal government, to block the interception or interruption of information by a third party.
 Data is encrypted throughout the entire print, mail and e-file process.

 A reputable e-file provider will use a secure print-and-mail facility.
 For any forms that need to be mailed with efile4Biz, encrypted form data is automatically transmitted directly to our state-of-the-art print-and-mail facility – one of only a few facilities authorized by the IRS to print tax forms.

 We comply with the American Institute of Certified Public Accountants (AICPA’s) Service Organization Control (SOC) standards, which involves expert, third-party evaluations of all security programs to ensure best practices in data encryption and protection of sensitive information.
-We also perform annual third-party penetration tests, annual Payment Card Industry (PCI) audits and weekly vulnerability scans to proactively detect and mitigate any new threats/vulnerabilities that may be discovered.
-Your credit card information is safe, thanks to these security certification and audit measures.
+We also perform annual third-party penetration tests, annual and quarterly Payment Card Industry (PCI) audits and weekly vulnerability scans to proactively detect and mitigate any new threats/vulnerabilities that may be discovered.
+Your credit card information is safe, thanks to these security controls and audit measures.

-As an added security measure, our print-and-mail facility complies with the latest HIPAA security requirements regarding protected health information (PHI) with the new ACA healthcare forms.
+As an added security measure, our print-and-mail facility complies with the latest HIPAA security requirements regarding protected health information (PHI) with the ACA healthcare forms.